AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 **1. Set the role**
 Users in an Interactive Live Streaming Premium channel are either a host or an audience member.
 The host publishes streams to the channel, and the audience subscribes to the streams.

-**2. Retrieve a token**
+**2. Request a token**
-The token is a credential for authenticating the identity of the user when your app client joins a channel.
 The app client requests a token from your app server.
 This token authenticates the user when the app client joins a channel.

+**3. Return token**
+The app server returns a token to the app client.

-**3. Join a channel**
+**4. Join a channel**
 Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**4. Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of the host can publish audio and video.
-For an auidence memeber to send audio and video, you can call `setClientRole` to switch the client role.
+**5. Publish and subscribe to audio and video in the channel** After joining a channel, a host can publish audio and video and subscribe other hosts in the channel.

+**6. Subscribe to audio and video in the channel** The role of audience can only subscribe to all hosts in the channel, you can call `setClientRole` to switch the client role to host.

 For an app client to join a channel, you need the following information: